 Remote Call Center Agent Skills

-The skills below are listed in order of how often they appeared in job descriptions.
+Below, we’ve listed the most important call center agent skills in order of how often they appeared in job descriptions:

 1. Stellar Verbal Communication